 In 1995 Billy Shire moved his entire empire back to the neighborhood where it all began.
 The new (and current) location boasts over 6,500 square feet of retail space in a 10,000 square foot building, with a private backlot that hosts what Details Magazine calls “the best party in town”: La Luz de Jesus Gallery’s art openings on the first Friday of each month.

-As soon as you walk in the store you will notice its massive collection of books.
-These books are a really unique collection focusing on sci-fi and just straight weird stuff.
+As soon as you walk in the store, you will notice its massive collection of books.
+These books house a unique collection focusing on sci-fi and just straight weird stuff.
 I loved the section dedicated to steampunk as I am a huge fan of that style.

-As you travel to the back the selection gets much more weird.
+As you travel to the back, the selection gets much weirder.
 There is an entire area dedicated to preserved bugs like scorpions and snakes, as well as crocodile heads and actual turtle shells.
 Not sure how this fits in, but it is unique.

-One of the standout finds was this bobble head of surfing Obama, I mean who doesn’t want Obama telling them to hang ten?
-There was a lot more crazyness in this store, check out the pictures at the end to see it all.
+One of the standout finds was this bobblehead of surfing Obama, I mean who doesn’t want Obama telling them to hang ten?
+There was a lot more craziness in this store, check out the pictures at the end to see it all.

 La Luz de Jesus Gallery

 I also went and explored the gallery while I was there.
 It is just as strange as you would expect for a store with the above items.
-I was not aware of the history before I went but apparently it is a very popular gallery for those with more unique tastes.
+I was not aware of the history before I went, but apparently, it is a trendy gallery for those with more unique tastes.
 I mean you can even see the below figurine of Mickey with a AK-47 (my interpretation).

-All in all this is a totally strange place that is not for everyone.
-That being said, I am a fan of places like this, and like Archie Mcphee’s in Seattle and I spent a good 45 minutes here.
+All in all, this is a bizarre place that is not for everyone.
+That being said, I am a fan of places like this, like Archie Mcphee’s in Seattle, and I spent a good 45 minutes here.
 If you are looking for a gift for someone who has everything consider visiting Wacko Soap Shop, heck you might even leave with some Zombie Jerky!
 Check out the pictures and get directions below.